Glenskii/watermark-gienie/README.md

 ## ✨ Core Features

 **🚀 Proven Reliability**
-Battle-tested with thousands of successful deployments.
-Handles massive batches without breaking a sweat.
+Battle-tested with successful deployments.
+Handles large batches (+5000 limit current) without breaking a sweat.

 **🎯 9-Point Precision**
 Precise watermark placement with a professional 9-point grid system.
 Position your logo exactly where you want it.